 Courtesy of Mall at Millenia

 More than 250 shops occupy one of the largest malls in Florida, so it’s the perfect destination for shoppers who value variety.
-The Florida Mall , 8001 S. Orange Blossom Tr. in south Orlando, is anchored by major retailers Dillard's, JCPenney, Macy’s and Sears.
-A number of smaller stores impress as well, including apparel store BoxLunch, were every purchase above $10 goes toward feeding a hungry person through Feeding America.
-Kid-friendly M&M's World Orlando, American Girl's specialty doll store, and The Crayola Store with its accompanying Crayola Experience, add even more options.
-That's why international tourists arrive by the busful, joining the sea of shoppers who invade this mall regularly.
+The Florida Mall , 8001 S. Orange Blossom Tr. in south Orlando, is anchored by major retailers Dillard’s, JCPenney, Macy’s and Sears.
+A number of smaller stores impress as well, including apparel store BoxLunch, where every purchase above $10 goes toward feeding a hungry person through Feeding America.
+Kid-friendly M&M’s World Orlando, American Girl’s specialty doll store, and The Crayola Store with its accompanying Crayola Experience, add even more options.
+That’s why international tourists arrive by the busful, joining the sea of shoppers who invade this mall regularly.
 There’s also an attached hotel, so intrepid bargain hunters can drop bags off in their rooms and stay overnight.

 Kzenon / Shutterstock.com

 Lake Buena Vista Factory Stores , 15657 S. Apopka Vineland Rd.
 (SR 535), is a rare jewel in the crown of Orlando outlets.
-With roughly 50 stores (and an expansion underway), this venue offers a much different shopping experience compared to the Premium outlets but still bargains galore.
-You'll find Aéropostale, Crocs, Eddie Bauer, Gap, Levi's, Old Navy, Reebok, Under Armour and Van Heusen.
+With roughly 50 stores and a new expansion, this venue offers a much different shopping experience compared to the Premium outlets but still features bargains galore.
+You'll find Aéropostale, Crocs, Eddie Bauer, Gap, Levi’s, Old Navy, Reebok, Under Armour and Van Heusen.
 There are shops that cater to both men and women, so shopping here is one of the most enjoyable things for couples to do.

 Gentlemen can check out Siegel’s Clothing Co. , 130 S. Orange Ave., for fine suits and sportswear; they also carry a good selection of attire for women.
 (A second location for Siegel’s can be found on Winter Park’s Park Avenue.)
 When only the most current styles will do, head a few blocks east to Zou Zou Boutique , 2 N. Summerlin Ave. (near the Thornton Park neighborhood), for designer fashions by the likes of Ella Moss, Milly, J Brand jeans and Sam Edelman shoes; this trés chic women’s shop has another location at 7988 Via Dellagio Way in the Bay Hill area.